 The Royal Institution of Chartered Surveyors, the trade association for chartered surveyors.

 Stamp Duty Land Tax (SDLT) is a Government tax charged when buying a home with a purchase price of more than £125,000.
 SDLT is charged at the rates based on the amount of the purchase price that falls in each rate band.
 The rate bands range from 2% to 12%.
-Please note, this differs if you’re buying in Scotland where instead there is a Land and Buildings Transaction Tax.
+Please note, this differs if you’re buying in Scotland, where there is a Land and Buildings Transaction Tax, or if you’re buying in Wales where there is a Land Transaction Tax

 Most mortgage lenders have a standard variable rate of interest.
 It is usually the rate that mortgages revert to after a fixed or tracker product period ends.